SCS Board Endorses Statement on Targeting of Cultural Sites

 The SCS Board of Directors has endorsed the following statement developed by the American Anthroplogical Association in collaboration with a number of other societies and associations:

-The joint annual meeting of the SCS and AIA will take place at the San Francisco Hilton in San Francisco, CA, from January 6-9, 2016.
+The next joint annual meeting of the SCS and AIA will take place at the Marriott Marquis Washington D.C. in Washington, DC, District Of Columbia.

 Donations from both members and nonmembers make the Society for Classical Studies stronger.
 A gift to our annual giving campaign supports current programs, and a pledge to our new Endowment for Classics Research and Teaching will enable the SCS to make high quality information about the Classical World available in accessible formats to the largest possible audience.

 The Classics Advisory Service helps college and university teachers maintain and strengthen their programs in Classics (broadly understood to include Greek and Latin languages and literatures, history, archaeology, and all other aspects of classical civilization).
 Among the services we provide are assistance with external Program Reviews, and advice and support for strengthening current programs and preserving threatened programs.
 The SCS now also provides guidelines for establishing and improving undergraduate programs.